-- · Prepare for their move to Canada - · Have their education, work experience, and other credentials recognized in Canada - Connect with employers to find a job - Connect with free services after arriving in Canada (IRCC, 2021)
+- Prepare for their move to Canada - · Have their education, work experience, and other credentials recognized in Canada - Connect with employers to find a job - Connect with free services after arriving in Canada (IRCC, 2021)

+Did You Know?
 "It is expected that by 2036, half of all Canadians will be either immigrants or children of immigrants.
 In terms of immigration patterns, the proportion of European newcomers is expected to decrease, while more than half of all immigrants are anticipated to be of Asian origin.
-As a result, Canada's linguistic Did You Know?

-fabric is expected to change.
-By 2036, more than 25% of the Canadian population is expected to have a mother tongue other than English or French."

-(Saint-jacques et al., 2019, para.
-8).
+As a result, Canada's linguistic fabrio is evered to choose By 2026, more than 55% of the Conadian monitorian is everated to have a mether toored scheme By 2026. juste la experieu e energe by 2000, note mui 2000 y de Camani pepanion la experieu to nece a monte tenga oue mui bigue et al. 2019, para 8).
+(Saint-jacques et al. 2019, para 8).